ProjectsA selection of recent and current projects

 1. City-Level Decoupling.
 Role: Project Leader.
 Lead institution: SI Projects.
 Output: Report entitled City-Level Decoupling: Urban Resource Flows and the Governance of Infrastructure Transitions published in 2013.
 Time frame: 2011-2013.

-2. Resource Requirements of Future Urbanization (REFURB).
-Role: Project Leader.
+2. Weight of Cities: Resource Requirements of Future Urbanization.
+Role: Project Leader and co-lead author.
 Lead institution: SI Projects.
-Team: Blake Robinson and Josephine Musango.
+SI Team: Blake Robinson and Josephine Musango.
 Partners: CSIRO, Australia; Prof Sangwon Suh, University of California, Santa Barbara; Prof Anu Ramaswami, University of Minnesota; Prof John Fernandez, MIT; and Prof Maarten Hajer, Centre for Urban Futures, Utrecht University.
 Output: Report.
-Time frame: 2014-2016.
+Time frame: 2014-2018.
+The Report was launched in April 2018 at the Resilient Cities conference in Bonn, and the ICLEI World Congress in Montreal in June 2018.

 Overall aim: my personal aim is to integrate the focus of the work of the IRP on material flows into a wider conception of global transition to more sustainable modes of production and consumption.